Carlos133386/Carlos133386.github.io/_pages/about.md

 I have observed that many real-world problems in fields such as the environment, transportation, and urban planning can be modeled as decision-making processes.
 I am eager to adopt this novel perspective and apply it to offer fresh insights into these complex, multidisciplinary problems.

+I am actively seeking interesting research opportunities and Ph.D. positions starting in Spring/Fall 2025.
+If you are looking for a dedicated and self-motivated candidate, please DO contact me at vanzl3386@gmail.com or carlos@metaseq.ai !
 # 🔥 News
 - *2024.10*  &nbsp;🎉🎉 Our paper *Hierarchical Spatial-Temporal Graph-Enhanced Model for Map-Matching* accepted by *Australasian Database Conference 2025*.
 - *2024.10*  &nbsp;🎉🎉 I have ended my memorable attachment at [Centre for Frontier AI Research](https://www.a-star.edu.sg/cfar), Agency for Science, Technology and Research [(A*STAR)](https://www.a-star.edu.sg/) at Singapore, serving as an intern researcher.